Philamericus/tech-writer-spec/README.md

 The request body uses the `TaskInput` schema.

-An example request body is:
+Here is an example request body:
 ```
 {
   "title": "Write Release Notes",